Our Houston Paternity Attorneys are Here to Help

 According to Texas law, children born to unwed parents do not have a legal father (a biological father is not the same as a legal father).
 To establish legal paternity, both parents must agree to sign an Acknowledgement of Paternity (AOP).

-At The Stout Law Firm, P.L.L.C., our paternity lawyers understand that paternity can be a sensitive topic, so we approach each client matter with compassion.
+At The Stout Law Firm, PLLC, our Houston paternity lawyers understand that paternity can be a sensitive topic, so we approach each client matter with compassion.

 With more than 20 years of combined experience in family law, our team is prepared to serve your needs no matter what side of the paternity issue you may be on.

-Please contact our office to set up a consultation with a Houston paternity lawyer, and review some important details about how these cases work in Texas.
+Please contact or call our office at (713) 980-4300 to set up a consultation with a Houston paternity lawyer, and review some important details about how these cases work in Texas.

 Overview of Paternity in Texas